Help & Documentation

 • Generate a fresh preview before applying — stale previews don't reflect recent changes

-• Use Link Entities when you see matching names — this is cleaner than importing a duplicate and deleting the original
+• Use Link to Existing when you see matching names — this is cleaner than importing a duplicate and deleting the original

-• Review field diffs carefully — the Use SG and Use XPM actions overwrite the target system entirely for the affected fields
+• Review field diffs carefully — the Keep SG values and Use XPM values actions overwrite the target system entirely for the affected fields

 • Use Merge Fields for fine-grained control — pick the best value per field when both sides have useful data